Seiko: Credor

 Credor is Seiko's highest-end brand alongside Grand Seiko.
 Seiko positions Grand Seiko as watches for everyday use, while Credor is intended for special occasions.
 The brand name is derived from the French words Crête d'Or, meaning "Crest (or Pinnacle) of Gold."
 Its logo symbolizes the peak of a mountain.
+As of 2026, the brand philosophy is "The Creativity of Artisans".

 Credor was established in 1974 as a low-volume production line specializing in watches made with precious metals such as gold and platinum.
 In 2019, it was reorganized as an independent brand, like Grand Seiko, separate from Seiko's main lineup.
 As of 2022, Credor remains primarily a domestic (Japanese) brand with limited international distribution.
+Between 2021 and 2022, Seiko determined that Credor's product range and distribution network had become excessively broad and risked undermining its brand identity, and it subsequently revised its marketing with a more carefully selected lineup.
+In 2026, Credor exhibited at Watches and Wonders for the first time, marking its debut at an international trade fair as it seeks to expand its presence overseas.
+As of May 2026, there is a notable difference in the brand's lineup between Japan and international markets: the official Japanese website lists 77 models, whereas the English-language global website lists only 15.
+Credor depends more on hand craftsmanship than Grand Seiko, making it more difficult to increase production.

 During Japan's economic bubble in the late 1980s and early 1990s, high-end jeweled watches priced over 10 million yen sold well, and Credor's jeweled watches experienced a golden era.
+In the mid-1980s, Credor's sales in the Japanese domestic market were approximately ten times those of Grand Seiko.